- Anodizing Job Checklist

 If sending aluminum to SAF for finishing, rather than purchasing SAF aluminum extrusions or sheet, send a purchase order as far in advance of the metal’s arrival as possible.
 If special order paint is required, allow up to three to four weeks.

 With each purchase order, include shop drawings of your material.
-This allows SAF to confirm surfaces for painting and serve to identify your aluminum.
+This allows SAF to confirm surfaces for painting and serve to confirm the identify your aluminum.
 If your aluminum finish project is based on square foot coverage, you could save money by noting exposed areas requiring paint on drawings.

 Remove all non-aluminum parts from any assemblies you need painted before shipment.
 Painting pretreatment may damage steel and plastic.
 Keep in mind a curing oven operates at temperatures as high as 475° F.